Waltr606/python-file-directory-finder-with-simple-ui/README.md

 # python-file-directory-finder-with-simple-ui
-I file explorer for python
+a file explorer for python